wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 1. Hover over the latency graph and click at 01/04/2021 13:41:00.
 2. Observe the latencies of each request listed in the low-code diagram.
-3. Click on one request shown on the low code diagram (latencies).
+3. Click on one request shown on the low-code diagram (latencies).
 You can observe the status code for that request and thereby identify the exact API invocation that caused any error(s).

 ### Diagnostics View
 The Diagnostics view provides the capability to view errors, throughput, latency, CPU, memory, and logs simultaneously for a particular event.
 You can detect and analyze errors and anomalies in detail via the diagnostics view.